An insider's guide to the pursuit of veterinary advanced training

-Also, the information you get in person is usually limited to your connections in vet school, which will vary from applicant to applicant.
-Some of you might not even have a mentor that you can reach out to with questions regarding internships and specialization!
+Plus, the information you get in person is usually limited to your connections in vet school, which will vary from applicant to applicant.
+Some of you might not even have a mentor that you can reach out to with questions regarding internships and residency!

-What if there was a resource to give you all the information you wanted?
+But what if, in addition to that, there was a resource to give you all the information you wanted in one place?